pete-crzy-coder/Chat/README.md

 2.Run the Chatserver program on your desired sever computer.

-3.Connect to the server by changing the "127.0.0.1" to the server's private IP aderess.
+3.Connect to the server by changing the "127.0.0.1" in line 7 to the server's private IP aderess.

 ```python
 SERVER = "127.0.0.1"